2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/RelationshipFilter.md

 1. Added separator to enable multi-filter in 2sxc 9.9
 1. Added various operators like `count`, `first`, `containsany`, `any`, `not-*` in 2sxc 9.9

-[//]: # "The following lines are a list of links used in this page, referenced from above"

-[eavds]: DotNet-DataSources-All